 The Highly Skilled Worker Permit grants workers with a bachelor or postgraduate degree the right to work in Panama.
-Applying for the (sponsored) Friendly Nations Visa, is definitely the easier option.
+However, applying for the (sponsored) Friendly Nations Visa, is definitely the easier option.
 The immigration department requests detailed information about your education history.
-They will also want documentation from your university.
+Also required is documentation from your university.

 Getting A Work Visa In The UAE